Healthy Recipes Blog

 See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

-• Ground beef: I like to use lean ground beef (85/15).
-Leaner ground beef is too dry and can cause the meatballs to be crumbly.
+• Ground beef: I use lean ground beef (85/15).
+Please don't use extra-lean ground beef.
+It's too dry and can make the meatballs crumbly.

 • Sesame oil: Toasted sesame oil is very flavorful.
-If you'd rather avoid heating sesame oil, you can simply omit it.
+If you'd rather avoid heating sesame oil, you can omit it from the meatballs and double the amount used in the sauce.

 • Honey: Just one tablespoon.
-The sauce is not very sweet, and the dish remains fairly low in carbs (about 7 grams per serving).
+The sauce is not overly sweet, and the dish remains fairly low in carbs (about 7 grams per serving).

 Instructions